Skip to content

 RequirementRequirement subject and planning unitrequirements plugin and planning services

-WorkflowMulti-phase automation planorchestrator-core, workflow-runner-v2
+WorkflowMulti-phase automation planorchestrator-core, animus-runtime-shared, external workflow_runner plugins

 Queue entryPending/held/assigned dispatch unitorchestrator-daemon-runtime::queue